openebs-archive/cstor-operators/docs/tutorial/cspc/allow-tagged-bds/allowed-bds.md

 - In this case the `blockdevice-022674b5f97f06195fe962a7a61fcb64`
 (on node `worker1`) and `blockdevice-241fb162b8d0eafc640ed89588a832df`
 (on node `worker2`) does not have a tag with key `openebs.io/block-device-tag`.
-Hence, not restriction is applied on it and it can be used the the CSPC operator for pool provisioning or operations.
+Hence, no restriction is applied on it and it can be used the the CSPC operator for pool provisioning or operations.

 - In the case of blockdevice `blockdevice-00439dc464b785256242113bf0ef64b9` (on node `worker3`) it has a block device tag `openebs.io/block-device-tag` with value `fast`.
-(This tag is simply Kubernetes label).
+(This tag is simply a Kubernetes label).
 But on the CSPC, the annotation `openebs.io/allowed-bd-tags` has value `cstor` and `ssd`.
 There is no `fast` keyword present in the annotation value and hence this BD cannot be used.